 One specimen you're not likely to see in the typical produce department is a true yam, which is a long, pale tuber with skin that resembles tree bark, and which is not even related to the sweet potato.
-The confusion stems from the fact that some growers use the word "yam" to describe their sweet potatoes despite them not being actual yams.
-But as long as you stick with the red or orange-skinned types, whether they're labeled as yams or sweet potatoes, they're all the same thing.
+The confusion stems from the fact that some growers use the word "yam" to describe their sweet potatoes, even though they are not that vegetable at all.
+If you see a tuber with orange flesh, it's a sweet potato, regardless of how it's been labeled.

 When buying sweet potatoes, look for small to medium sized ones that are firm and smooth with no cuts or cracks.

 Sweet potatoes stay fresh longest in a cool or room-temperature location, away from moisture, heat and light.
 Depending on your kitchen, this might be a kitchen cupboard (not situated directly next to your oven), or a dedicated pantry.
 Cupboards near the floor will stay cooler than ones that are higher up.
 The ideal temperature for sweet potatoes is between 50 and 60 F.

 The reason for keeping your sweet potatoes in the dark is that if they're exposed to light, they think they're outside and will start to sprout.